Photography by Khaliq Masuri.

 As another friend put it: “My goal in life is to be the kind of person who does all her shopping at Cold Storage.”

-I cracked up when she said this, but knew exactly what she meant.
+I cracked up when she said it.
+But I knew exactly what she meant.

 Spontaneous Non-Purposeful Supermarket Shopping is so popular because it enables us to indulge in fantasies of the people we wish we could be—earning enough to be accustomed to such things, and worldly and well-travelled enough to know what to do with them.
 I might be looking at a shelf of condiments or a basket of broccoli, but what I’m really seeing is some other, better version of myself, one who has the time, skill, and money to be making elaborate food porn on the regular.